 Phase 2 (2020):

-Phase II NMTC request will support the following uses: Associated Builders and Contractors Construction Acadamy, Morgan State University, Center for Neighborhood Innovation, and Club at Collington.
+An additional $7 million for the project came from Cinnaire New Markets in 2020.
+The Phase II NMTC project supported the following uses: Associated Builders and Contractors Construction Acadamy, Morgan State University (new), Center for Neighborhood Innovation, and Club at Collington (new).

 Morgan State University (MSU) was a key partner and tenant in this project, which now houses MSU’s School of Architecture and Planning, the Center for Urban Health Disparities Research and Innovation and the Morgan CARES Community Center.
 The collective work of the organizations located within CNI helps students and community residents move step-by-step along a continuum from schooling, to job training, to career building.